Ottavio Bandini

 Ottavio Bandini (1558–1629) was a Roman Catholic cardinal.

 Biography

-On 25 June 1595 he was consecrated bishop by Alessandro Ottaviano de' Medici, Archbishop of Florence, with Ludovico de Torres, Archbishop of Monreale, and Gian Francesco Biandrate di San Giorgio Aldobrandini, Bishop of Acqui, serving as co-consecrators.
+On 25 June 1595, he was consecrated bishop by Alessandro Ottaviano de' Medici, Archbishop of Florence, with Ludovico de Torres, Archbishop of Monreale, and Gian Francesco Biandrate di San Giorgio Aldobrandini, Bishop of Acqui, serving as co-consecrators.

+He died on August 1, 1629, at the age of 70, and was buried in the Chapel of the Assumption in the Basilica of San Silvestro al Quirinale.